The Church of Jesus Christ of Latter-day Saints in France: Luxembourg

-Luxembourg congregations are part of the Nancy France Stake and in the France Paris Mission and Paris France Temple District.
+Luxembourg congregations are part of the Nancy France Stake and in the France Paris North Mission and Paris France Temple District.

 Sociological profile

 In 2000, a study led by Professor Bernadette Rigal-Cellier indicated that the majority of LDS members in France appeared to be former Catholics.
 LDS church members felt then that the non-conversion of French people to their church stemmed from a lack of interest in spiritual matters and mistrust in new beliefs.
 The LDS members surveyed thought that their church's growth would accelerate and that prejudice against them would disappear in the future.
 The author concluded that the church had become well-established in France and that its French members showed the same attachment to their country as other French people.

 In 2009, an investigation directed by writer, religious sociologist and philosopher Christian Euvrard, also an LDS member, concluded that Mormons in France are demographically and politically similar to other French people.
 30% were regular churchgoers, and their marriage and birth rates were higher than the national average.
 Primarily made up of urban dwellers and recent immigrants, LDS members considered the hardest doctrine of their religion to be the proscription on alcohol, coffee and tea.
 Only 30% of them were involved in an association and 83% believed that all religions hold some truth.
 However, LDS members differed from other French people in their moral codes: 93% of them were opposed to same-sex marriage.